jdemuynke/jdemuynke.github.io/interests/brasilian_music.md

 As a child I started to learn classical piano, and joined my first band around 15.
 Once in high school we got the opportunity to give a concert during a social event organised by the school, which is when we realised that as a rock band we were lacking a bass...
 I needed nothing more to start playing the bass!
 Moreover, the concert was a success, especially in the eyes of our friends!
 I then decided to keep on with the bass, which led me to play in a ska band for some years, give more concerts around and release an album. <br />

-A few years later, I started to play soul and funk versions with a newly created band, a great opportunity to learn how to properly "groove".
+A few years later, I started to play soul and funk versions with a newly created band, a great opportunity for me to get the "groove".
 Herbie Hancock, James Brown, Stevie Wonder, Average White Band, Isaac Hayes, The Commodores, Electro Deluxe, Earth Wind & Fire, Maceo Parker became my mentors, for my greatest pleasure.

 <div class="one wide column">
   <img class="ui centered medium image" src="/images/fai2.jpg">